LIST OF CLUBS/ACTIVITIES

 At Salk School, students may participate in the after-school club for the international G.L.O.B.E.
 Program.
 As a part of the G.L.O.B.E.
 Program, students may volunteer to go on a weekly field trip to a stream near the school.
 A Board of Education bus takes us to the stream, which is about a quarter mile away.
 We will take samples and conduct chemical and physical tests of the water according to the program’s protocols.
 We may also decide to go on other field trips.
 Other tests that we do for G.L.O.B.E., include weather observations, soil testing, biological observations, and other scientific tests.
 Like other G.L.O.B.E. schools throughout the world, we submit our test results to scientists in Washington, DC over the Internet.

-The club meets on select days from 3PM to 4PM, from December through May.
+The club meets on select days from December through May.
 The days the club will meet will depend on when other clubs meet and what club members vote upon.

 Club advisor: Mr. N. Andreacci